 Enter Justin Martyr.

 For some reason I cannot explain, for about the past year or so by this point I suspected answers were hiding in the writings of the early church.
 I didn't know the first thing about these early church writers.
 We were always told to stay away from them.
 I forced myself to read them and become familiar.
 There were quite a few, so it took a long time.
 And, to be honest, they were confusing to me.
 I couldn't relate because I was coming from such a different place.
 They were saying things that weren't Armstrong's message at all.
 Like, at all.
 Not even a little.
 All of them did this.
 The natural proclivity of an Armstrongist mindset is to try and force everything into our worldview box, to protect it and keep it true.
 I couldn't do that with these "Church Fathers".
 Normally, when something defies every attempt to fit it into the box, it gets dismissed as deception from Satan, and condemned.
-I wasn't about to do that either.
+I wasn't about to do that to them, though.
 The point was to understand them as they are, and get answers.
 Yet, to be even more honest, since we were told not to trust them, I didn't seriously trust them.
 I was afraid of this "lost century" thing.
-If you aren't familiar, Armstrong told us the true church was forced underground before the end of the first century and all the writings from about 90 AD and onward were nothing but Catholic propaganda.
+If you aren't familiar, Armstrong told us the true church was forced underground before the end of the first century and all the writings from about 90 AD and onward were nothing but evil Catholic propaganda.
+Of course it was.
+All of it disagreed with us!
 "Lost history" referred to the true church being nowhere to be found, even though it endured, secretly.
 Maybe in some valley in the French Alps.
 We don't know.
 They were lost.
 You can't prove it, so it must be true!
 Was any of that really true?
 No. Not at all.
 But we believed it was true.
 Long story short, it took me a long time to get through any of the writings from that period.

 One average night as I sat on my couch, I came across a second century document written by a man named Justin.
 They call him Justin Martyr, for obvious reasons.
 Justin is the earliest extant Christian apologist.
-One of his writings is about a discussion he had with a Jew named Philo.
-Among other things, Justin described to Philo how Christians no longer observe the Sabbath.
+One of his writings is about a discussion he had with a Jew named Trypho.
+Among other things, Justin described to Trypho how Christians no longer observe the Sabbath.
 It was nowhere near as simple as, "We don't keep the Sabbath because the Pope changed it to Sunday."
 No. He went into detail about it.
 He debated a Sabbath keeper about it from the guy's own scriptures.
 I will never forget sitting there, realizing the church was wrong on the Sabbath, too.
 Not the Sabbath!
 Yes, the Sabbath.

 Do you remember when I said I was shocked when I felt an inexplicable joy come over me as I contemplated the New Covenant?
 And how I said I was shocked when my friend said, "Herbert Armstrong changed the law out of necessity"?
 This was another of those times.
 Like earthquakes and aftershocks, they just kept coming.
 But this one was good!